ptdecker/eloquentjs/README.md

 ### Chapter Fifteen - Handling Events

-- ballon/ - Displays a baloon that can be inflated and deflated with arrow keys but don't over inflate
+- ballon/ - Displays a balloon that can be inflated and deflated with arrow keys but don't over inflate
 - mousetrail/ - Mouse trails following the mouse
 - tabs/ - Simple tabbed interface